dlstreamer/dlstreamer/docs/source/get_started/tutorial.md

 [Deep Learning Inference Engine](https://docs.openvino.ai/2025/index.html) from OpenVINO™ Toolkit to provide optimized inference.

-The elements packaged in the Intel® DL Streamer Pipeline Framework binary release can be divided into three categories:
+The elements packaged in the DL Streamer Pipeline Framework binary release can be divided into three categories:

 -   Elements for optimized streaming media operations (USB and IP camera